INXS: Legacy

-INXS have been cited as an influence by several acts, such as the 1975, Maroon 5 and Savage Garden.
+INXS have been cited as an influence by acts including the 1975, Maroon 5, and Savage Garden.

-Recognition, awards, and nominations

-According to the Recording Industry Association of America (RIAA), INXS have sold over 15 million units in the United States alone, making them the third-highest selling Australian music act in the United States behind AC/DC and the Bee Gees.
-INXS have sold over 50 million records worldwide.
+According to the Recording Industry Association of America (RIAA), INXS have sold over 30 million albums in the United States alone, making them the third-highest selling Australian music act in the United States behind AC/DC and the Bee Gees.
+They have sold over 50 million records worldwide.

+In 2026, INXS were nominated for the Rock and Roll Hall of Fame.
+They were not inducted.

+Awards

 INXS have been nominated for numerous music awards, including ARIA Awards, Grammy Awards, and MTV Video Music Awards.